Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 In technical interviews, interviewers often pose complex, multi-part questions that require candidates to quickly understand, organize their thoughts, and respond clearly in a short time.
 This is a huge challenge for anyone.

-The goal of this topic is to build an interview cheating agent with “thinking while listening” capabilities.
-It does not start working only after the interviewer finishes speaking but synchronously thinks and retrieves information while the other party is speaking, displaying preliminary thoughts and key points to the user in real-time, helping the user gain an advantage and respond calmly.
+The goal of this topic is to build an interview cheating agent with “thinking while listening” capability.
+It does not start working after the interviewer finishes speaking but synchronizes thinking and information retrieval while the other party is speaking, displaying preliminary thoughts and key points to the user in real-time, helping the user gain an advantage and respond calmly.

 Core Requirements: